Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Experiments

 \subsection{Main Experiments}

 \paragraph{Forgetting Threshold} First, we show how we get the Forgetting Threshold for $\textsc{EL}_{10}$ and MA, the values where we consider the token sequence to be forgotten and unsusceptible from extraction attacks, for all model sizes of \textsc{GPT-Neo} LMs in Table \ref{table:threshold}.
-For $D^\prime$, we perform weighted sampling (same domain distribution as the Pile training corpora) of 10,000 instances each with token lengths 200 from the Pile validation corpora and measure the average $\textsc{EL}_{10}$ and MA (Equation \ref{eq:ft}), which are empirically set as the Forgetting Threshold values.
+For $D^\prime$, we perform weighted sampling (same domain distribution as the Pile training corpora) of 10,000 instances each with token lengths 200 from the Pile validation corpora, and measure the average $\textsc{EL}_{10}$ and MA (Equation \ref{eq:ft}), which are empirically set as the Forgetting Threshold values.

-\paragraph{Main Results} Table \ref{table:main} shows the main results of performing unlearning on LMs of varying sizes.
-In the table, \textsc{Neo} denotes the \textsc{GPT-Neo} LMs. \textsc{Neo + UL} denotes applying unlearning on the \textsc{GPT-Neo} LM until it reaches lower $\textsc{EL}_{10}$ and MA than \textsc{OPT}.
-Lastly, $\textsc{Neo + UL}^{+}$ denotes performing unlearning on the \textsc{GPT-Neo} until the target token sequences are \textit{forgotten} ($\textsc{EL}_{10}$ and MA value reach below the Forgetting Threshold).
+\paragraph{Main Results} Table \ref{table:main} shows the main results of performing unlearning on LMs of varying sizes and the baselines.
 While we provide the average performances of the 5 random samplings in Table \ref{table:main}, we provide each individual runs in Appendix \ref{appen:full_results} for reference.